thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 # Introduction

 This post aims to present how to easily setup a lightweight secure user pwning environment for Windows.
-From your binary challenge communicating with stdin/stdout, this environment leads to a multi-client broker listening on a socket, redirecting it to the IO of your binary, and executing it in a jail.
+From your binary challenge communicating with stdin/stdout, this environment provides a multi-client broker listening on a socket, redirecting it to the IO of your binary, and executing it in a jail.
 This environment is mainly based on the project [AppJaillauncher-rs](https://github.com/trailofbits/AppJailLauncher-rs) from trailofbits, with some security fixes and some tips to easily setup the RW rights to the system files from the jail.

 The code of our fork of AppJailLauncher-rs is available [here](https://github.com/challengeSSTIC2021/appjaillauncher-rs) and the code of the pwn user windows 10 challenge is available [here](https://github.com/challengeSSTIC2021/Step2_challenge).